ConGraT: Self-Supervised Contrastive Pretraining for Joint Graph and Text Embeddings: Methodology

 Our training framework involves a \textit{text encoder}, a function $F_T : \cup_{i = 1}^\infty \otimes_i W \rightarrow \mathbb{R}^d$ from the set of all token sequences to a $d$-dimensional Euclidean embedding space.
-Similarly, we have a \textit{node encoder}, a function $F_G : V \rightarrow \mathbb{R}^d$ to an embedding space of the same dimension.
-We aim to train the two encoders such that they directly learn a joint latent space between the text and graph node embeddings.
-This will allow us to use geometric properties of a common space to relate nodes and texts to each other for predictive or inferential purposes.
+Similarly, we have a \textit{node encoder}, a function $F_G : V \rightarrow \mathbb{R}^d$ from nodes to an embedding space of the same dimension.
+(Note that while its domain is nodes, not edges, $F_G$ also depends on the edge set $E$.)
+We aim to train the two encoders such that they learn a joint latent space between the text and graph node embeddings.
+This will allow us to use geometric properties of a common space to relate nodes and texts to each other for downstream inferential purposes.

-\section{Approach}
+\subsection{Approach}

-Our approach involves two parallel blocks (separate text and node encoders) connected at the output layers by a loss function, specifically a batch-wise contrastive objective inspired by InfoNCE \cite{oordRepresentationLearningContrastive2019} and CLIP \cite{radfordLearningTransferableVisual2021}.
-The training process induces the encoders, which do not in general target the same embedding space, to align their representations.
-This approach is flexible and allows for the use of many kinds of both text and node encoders.
-On the text side, we illustrate this flexibility with experiments employing both causal and masked language models.
+The text and node encoders in ConGraT (a PLM and GNN, respectively) are connected at the output layers by a batch-wise contrastive training objective inspired by CLIP \citep{radfordLearningTransferableVisual2021}.
+The encoders are trained to align their representations in a joint latent embedding space.
+As in CLIP, each encoder is set behind an adapter module which generates embeddings of the same dimension.
+Each adapter consists of two fully connected layers with a GeLU activation \citep{hendrycksGaussianErrorLinear2020} in between, followed by layer normalization \citep{baLayerNormalization2016}, and dropout \citep{srivastavaDropoutSimpleWay2014}.
+This approach is flexible and allows use of many different kinds of both text and node encoders.
+On the text side, we illustrate this flexibility with experiments employing both causal and masked PLMs.

-As in CLIP, each encoder is placed behind an adapter module which generates embeddings of the same dimension, since we would like to embed nodes and texts in the same space.
-Our adapters consist of two fully connected layers, with a GeLU \cite{hendrycksGaussianErrorLinear2020} in between.
-The adapter is followed by layer normalization \cite{baLayerNormalization2016} and dropout \cite{srivastavaDropoutSimpleWay2014}.

-\paragraph{Training objective.} We modify the standard InfoNCE loss with additional graph-specific elements.
-Unlike the vision-language case, in a graph setting, there are easily computable measures of how similar pairs of nodes are, such as their SimRank \cite{jehSimRankMeasureStructuralcontext2002} or the number of mutual in- and out-edges.
-We exploit these measures to incorporate information about the most likely second, third, and further choices for the nodes a text came from and the texts a node produced.
+\paragraph{Training objective.} We augment the standard InfoNCE loss \citep{oordRepresentationLearningContrastive2019} in CLIP with additional graph-specific elements.
+Unlike the vision-language case, in graphs, there are easily computable measures of how similar pairs of nodes are, such as their SimRank \citep{jehSimRankMeasureStructuralcontext2002} or their number of mutual in- and out-edges.
+We use these measures to incorporate information about the most likely second, third, and further choices for the nodes a text may originate from as well as the texts that may be associated with a node.
+The method is visualized in \autoref{fig:architecture}.